dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/SellOrRentYourContent.md

 If you wrote a popular post on some topic (e.g. e-commerce), and this post attracts thousands of views per month, then it is feasible to assume that another space-owner recognises that your post attracts a lot of traffic.
-On SubSocial, you would be able to rent your post to another space for a specific time and be able to collect royalties for your efforts.
+On SubSocial, you would be able to rent your post to another space for a specific amount of time, and collect royalties for your efforts.
 :::